pudly/schmopera-hugo/content/articles/lucretia.md

 related_companies = []
 related_people = []
 short_description = "In a preview on Monday, the company showed an impressive cast of young local talent and a very thoughtful premise for the controversial show.
-The company has also included a violence and intimacy director in the production - a presence that, hopefully, will some day be a regular credit in programs. " slug = "lucretia" title = "Lucretia" youtube_url = ""
+The company has also included a violence and intimacy director in the production - a presence that, hopefully, will some day be a regular credit in programs. " slug = "dont-miss-journey-opera-norths-bold-inaugural-production" title = "Don't miss: Journey Opera North's bold inaugural production" youtube_url = ""

 +++